Heating Element Care & Maintenance for Impulse Heat Sealers

 - Remove the top PTFE fabric cover that protects the element.

-- Secure the spring-loaded terminal blocks into place with screws.
+- Secure the spring-loaded terminal blocks in place with screws.

-- Unfasten the screws that secure the feeder lugs to the terminal blocks.
+- Unfasten the screws that secure the end tabs to the terminal blocks.
 Remove the heating element from the terminal blocks.

-- Unsolder the wire leads from the feeder lugs of the damaged element.
+- Unsolder the wire leads from the damaged element’s end tabs.

-- Place the new element onto the heater bar and carefully bend the feeder lugs into place.
+- Place the new element onto the heater bar and carefully bend the end tabs into place.

-- Secure the heating element onto the terminal blocks with screws.
+- Secure the heating element to the terminal blocks with screws.

-- Solder the wire leads onto the new heating element’s feeder lugs.
+- Solder the wire leads onto the new heating element’s end tabs.

-- Remove the screws that are holding the loaded terminal blocks and allow the heating element to become tensioned.
+- Remove the screws holding the spring-loaded terminal blocks in place so the heating element can tension properly.

 - Trim the bottom PTFE cover to fit between the two terminal blocks.
-Apply a thin coating of silicone release agent to the cover before centering it underneath the element.
+Apply a thin coating of silicone release agent to the cover before centering it under the element.

 - Replace the top PTFE fabric cover that protects the element.